tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Whiteboard design session/WDS trainer guide - Implementing Azure Virtual Desktop in the enterprise.md

 2. One group is the Microsoft team and the other is the customer.

-3. The Microsoft team presents its proposed solution to the customer.
+3. The Microsoft team presents their proposed solution to the customer.

 4. The customer makes one of the objections from the list of objections.